OMR-PRAIG-UA-ES/DIDONE-YOLO/README.md

 ```python
 python train.py --model yolov11s.pt --data datasets/didone/data.yaml
 ```
 The checkpoint from the previous step will be saved in `runs/detect/train/weights`.
 A folder will be created for each training instance, take that into consideration.
+For simplicity, is recomendable to move the checkpoints to the `checkpoints`folder.

 ## Testing the model
 From the project folder execute: